beatcracker/toptout/data/README.md

 }
 ```

-### exec
+### Execute command

-`Execute` target.
 Indicates that this specific telemetry channel is controlled by executing shell command.

 ```jsonc
 "exec": {